Acupuncture for Chronic Fatigue Syndrome.

 Chronic fatigue syndrome, also known as myalgic encephalomyelitis (ME/CFS), is a long-term illness characterised by extreme fatigue or tiredness after physical or mental activities that doesn’t go away with rest and can't be explained by an underlying medical condition.

 Symptoms of chronic fatigue syndrome can vary from person to person, and the severity of symptoms can fluctuate from day to day.
-Other signs and symptoms associated with chronic fatigue syndrome include unrefreshing sleep, problems with memory or concentration, sore throat, headaches or dizziness, enlarged lymph nodes, muscle or joint pains.

 2020 Chinese Journal of Integrative Medicine